Walker-TW/Algorithm-Visualizer/README.md

 ### A\*

 An upgraded version of Dijkstra that takes the distance value of each node and combines it with a heuristic value to determine not just the distance to the finish node but the direction that it should take.
 Two types of heuristics are used in our project the Manhattan distance & the Euclidean distance.
-It will always find the shortest path.
+It will always find the shortest path when using the correct heuristic.

 <h4><ins> Euclidean </ins></h4>